Rhizon

+Name

+Originally in Illyrian proper territory, the city is attested in Ancient Greek as Ῥίζων and in Latin as Risinium.
+The toponym has been compared with rrjedh, meaning 'flow', 'stream', deriving from Proto-Indo-European (H)reǵ- 'flow', whence in turn meaning 'river', 'stream', etc.

 History

 Herodian (2nd century A.D.) mentions that Rhizon takes its name from Rizon, son of Cadmus and brother of Illyrius.
 The earliest mention of Rhizon dates back to the 4th century BCE in the Periplus of Pseudo-Scylax who mentions it as a settlement of the Enchelei.
 It later developed as a settlement of another Illyrian tribe, the Ardiaei.
 Rhizon had been the main fortress in the Illyrian state under Agron where Queen Teuta took refuge during the Illyrian Wars.
 During the short reign of the Illyrian Queen Teuta, Rhizon became the capital of her state.

 During these periods a mint was established that issued several coinages: